MultiQC/MultiQC/docs/reports.md

 download multiple plots in one go.

 Plots with multiple tabs will all be exported as files when using the Data tab.
-For images, whichever plot is currently visible will be exported.
+For plots with multiple tags, the currently visible plot will be exported.

 > Note: You can also save static plot images when you run MultiQC.
 > See [Exporting Plots](http://multiqc.info/docs/#exporting-plots)